|

 National Committee of the Australian

-Republican Movement, ·
+Australian Republican Movement), ·

 the board of

-- as did the National Roads
+of Victoria - like the National Roads

 and Motorists Association of New

-plurality electoral system it uses by
+plurality electoral system by having

-out and highlighted on the ballot-papers, and on the
+out and highlighted on the ballot papers, and on the

 candidate statements, with an asterisk (*),

-rather than letting such candidates include that
+rather than letting candidates just choose to

-institutionalized "helping hand" has the effect of
+That institutionalized "helping hand" has the effect

-concentrating establishment votes on those
+of concentrating establishment votes on those

 candidates alone, and there are, by definition,